SimplyTolex/collection-exporter/readme.md

 still in need of cooking

 ## How to use
-1. install node js
+1. install node.js
-2. `npm install OsuDBParser JSZip`
+2. `npm install osu-db-parser jszip`
 3. ???
 4. profit